 What men’s vitamins can increase sperm count?
 Vitamin C (2,000 to 6,000 milligrams daily) helps prevent sperm from clumping or sticking together, thus improving the chances for fertility.
 Zinc supplementation(100 to 200 mg daily) has been shown to increase testosterone levels, sperm count and sperm motility.

 Do men’s multivitamins have side effects?
 Many multivitamin products also contain minerals such as calcium, iron, magnesium, potassium, and zinc.
 Minerals (especially taken in large doses) can cause side effects such as tooth staining, increased urination, stomach bleeding, uneven heart rate, confusion, and muscle weakness or limp feeling.

 Do men’s multivitamins make you gain weight?
-No, however, they can assist in weight loss by balancing the bodies minerals and ensuring a perfect environment to support weight loss efforts.
+No, however, they can assist in weight loss by balancing the body’s minerals and ensuring a perfect environment to support weight loss efforts.

 Is it better to take a multivitamin in the morning or at night?
-It’s better to take them in the morning, since taking multivitamins at night can interfere with a good night’s sleep due certain vitamins being more energetic in nature.
+It’s better to take them in the morning since taking multivitamins at night can interfere with a good night’s sleep due to certain vitamins being more energetic in nature.

 Is it safe to double dose on multivitamins in a day?
 One day will be fine.
 Every day might cause toxic levels of minerals to build up in the body.
 Stick to the RDA guidelines and you’ll be fine.

 Can men’s multivitamins increase testosterone levels?
 Yes, multivitamins for men can boost testosterone levels depending on the specific formulation the chosen supplement contains.
 Supplements that contain more zinc may be more successful in testosterone enhancement as it is known to enhance the production of this specific hormone.